Lee Yoon Thim: Significant buildings

-It was officially opened on 23 August 1963 by Tuanku Syed Putra Al-Haj Ibni Almarhum Syed Hassan Jamalullail.
+The Masjid Ar-Rahman was officially opened on 23 August 1963 by Tuanku Syed Putra Al-Haj Ibni Almarhum Syed Hassan Jamalullail.
 The total cost of the building was $350,000.
 It was built to serve students at the University of Malaya.
-It was initially modern in its stylings, although subsequent renovations have made it look more traditional.
+It was initially designed in a modern style, although it has been renovated to be more traditional.
 It is located on Jalan Tuanku Abdul Rahman.